Tian Ruixiang Holdings Ltd (TIRX) Shares Rise Despite Market Challenges

 TIRX’s Market Performance

-TIRX’s stock has seen a 2.75% increase for the week, with a 103.64% rise in the past month and a -13.18% fall in the past quarter.
-The volatility ratio for the week is 96.39%, and the volatility levels for the past 30 days are at 34.81% for Tian Ruixiang Holdings Ltd The simple moving average for the last 20 days is 59.78% for TIRX’s stock, with a simple moving average of -12.34% for the last 200 days.
+TIRX’s stock has seen a 9.09% increase for the week, with a 113.30% rise in the past month and a -5.00% fall in the past quarter.
+The volatility ratio for the week is 19.78%, and the volatility levels for the past 30 days are at 36.71% for Tian Ruixiang Holdings Ltd. The simple moving average for the past 20 days is 46.20% for TIRX’s stock, with a -9.98% simple moving average for the past 200 days.

 Stock Fundamentals for TIRX